 My path to post-traumatic growth has been all about embodiment.
 The pursuit of post-traumatic growth has lead me to the study and practice of different types of movement, meditation, somatic trauma resolution and sacred sexuality.
-It’s been a cyclical journey from surviving to thriving, continually bringing me home to the wisdom of the body, the medicine of the earth and the magic of the ancestors.
+It’s been a cyclical journey from surviving to thriving, continually bringing me home to the wisdom of the body, the medicine of the earth and the magic embedded in all of life.

 I have a Master's degree in Counselling, a Certificate in Feminist Narrative Therapy and I aim to be justice-oriented and anti-oppressive in my practice.
 That means that I’m committed to unlearning oppressive ways of being and I do my best to hold space for you to do the same.

 My approach to healing is somatic, attachment-based and acknowledges multiplicity (the idea that we have parts).
 I have a holistic orientation towards sexuality which is to say that I believe that being at home in your sensuality isn't just about time in the bedroom, it's an approach to life.

 I welcome clients of all genders, sexual orientations & relationship configurations.

 I use they/them pronouns.